prefixsum/leetcode-solutions/README.md

 ## Structure

-Each folder contains solutions for LeetCode problems solved in that language.
+Each directory contains solutions in a given language:

 ```
 /